 For the person who had the affair: the guilt, the shame, often the confusion about why it happened and what it means.
 And usually, underneath that, something important about what was going on in the marriage and in themselves that they hadn’t known how to say.

 Good counselling creates the conditions where both of those things can be in the room at the same time.
 That’s not comfortable.
-But it’s where the real conversation finally happens.
+It is where the real conversation finally happens.

 What counselling can’t do

 It can’t decide for you whether to stay or go.
-That decision belongs to you — and trying to make it too quickly, before the dust has settled and the picture is clearer, often leads to a decision you’ll revisit.
+That decision belongs to you.
+Trying to make it too quickly, before the dust has settled and the picture is clearer, often leads to a decision you’ll revisit.

 It can’t make the pain disappear faster than it needs to.
-Affair recovery genuinely takes time.
+Affair recovery takes the time it takes.
 The research suggests it typically takes two to four years for the relationship to fully rebuild trust.
-That doesn’t mean two to four years of agony — it means the depth of the recovery work takes that kind of sustained commitment.
+That doesn’t mean two to four years of agony.
+It means the depth of the recovery work takes that kind of sustained commitment.

 And it can’t do the work for you.
-What I’ve seen in couples who successfully navigate this is a level of honesty and willingness that’s genuinely hard.
-Not just going through the motions of counselling, but being prepared to look at themselves — both of them — and engage with what’s actually there.
+What I’ve seen in couples who successfully navigate this is a rare level of honesty and willingness.
+Not just going through the motions of counselling, but being prepared to look at themselves, both of them, and engage with what’s actually there.

 What makes recovery possible